Isle of Wight Festival 2007

 The festival won the "Best Major Festival" award at the 2007 UK Festival Awards in London in November 2007.
-This beat off stiff competition from Glastonbury Festival, T in the Park and Reading and Leeds Festivals.
-This success was followed by promoter, John Giddings, winning the "Outstanding Contribution to UK Festivals" award.
-In reaction to this, Glastonbury organiser, Michael Eavis, offered to present Giddings with the award personally.
+It beat stiff competition from Glastonbury Festival, T in the Park and Reading and Leeds Festivals.
+This success was followed by promoter John Giddings winning the "Outstanding Contribution to UK Festivals" award.
+In reaction to this, Glastonbury organizer, Michael Eavis, offered to present Giddings with the award personally.